Health and safety for office workers | Practical steps for employers

 Straightforward health and safety support

-We understand most owners of office-based businesses aren’t experts in health and safety, and knowing where to begin, and whether you’re doing enough, can be daunting.
+We understand that most owners of office-based businesses aren’t experts in health and safety, and knowing where to begin, and whether you’re doing enough, can be daunting.
 That’s why professional services businesses across the UK trust us to manage their compliance.

 As part of our fixed-fee service, we will have access to an experienced Health & Safety Consultant, who will work with you to identify sensible solutions to all office safety challenges.
 This is backed up by our award-winning Health & Safety Software to help you streamline tasks, monitor your risk status in real time, and provide paperless evidence of your compliance.